-KEVEYIS (pronounced keh-VAY-iss) (dichlorphenamide) is the first and only FDA-approved treatment for Primary Periodic Paralysis (PPP)1.
+KEVEYIS (pronounced keh-VAY-iss) (dichlorphenamide) is the first FDA-approved treatment for Primary Periodic Paralysis (PPP)1.
 It is a prescription drug used to treat primary hyperkalemic periodic paralysis, primary hypokalemic periodic paralysis, and other similar diseases.
 Keveyis has been shown to reduce the number, severity, and duration of PPP attacks.1,2

 PPP is a rare genetic condition that affects muscles and causes episodes of muscle weakness and/or temporary paralysis that can be progressive and debilitating.3,4